Ebad-uddin/Ebad-Uddin/README.md

 ##### An enthusiastic Full Stack Developer who is passionate about new technologies 😃

-- 🔭 I am currently working on Javascript, Angular& React.
+- 🔭 I am currently working on Javascript.
-- 🌱 I am currently learning PHP & MySql
+- 🌱 Also gain more knowledge about PHP & MySql
 - 💫 Looking to contribute to open-source